 Our Inexpensive Bathroom Remodel Choices

-The nice thing about fixing up a powder rooms is you can make a major impact with just a little bit of work.
+The nice thing about fixing up a powder room is you can make a major impact with just a little bit of work.
 If you’re interested in doing renovation projects, it’s a great place to start.

 My husband and I are learning to be handy.
 My parents, on the other hand, should have started a blog about their home improvement skills years ago.
 They’re amazing.